zhangstu/energon_example/cement.md

 `SELECT Power + Weather * Temperature + (Chiller + Steam) * Flow_Rate`\
 `FROM Building A`\
 `WHERE A.id = 'Genome'`

+The evaluation result show that these features for Model 2 increasing the accuracy to 75%.
 ## Cogitation 2
 How can we write **EnergonQL** queries to extrac the followling list of features of **EMSD** data for Model 1?
 + **AHU Electricity**